Graphical Analysis In Exercises 9–12, state whether each standard... | Channels for Pearson+

 1

 Step 1: Understand the context of the problem.
-The standardized test statistic t is used in hypothesis testing to determine whether to reject the null hypothesis.
-The decision depends on the critical t-value and the significance level (α).
+The standardized test statistic t = 1.42 is given, and we need to determine whether it allows us to reject the null hypothesis.
+This decision depends on the critical value and the significance level (α) of the test.

 Step 2: Analyze the graph provided.
-The graph shows a t-distribution with a critical t-value of t₀ = -2.086, which marks the rejection region on the left tail of the distribution.
-The shaded area represents the rejection region.
+The graph shows a t-distribution with the test statistic t₀ = 1.402 marked.
+The shaded region represents the area in the tail of the distribution, which corresponds to the p-value or the critical region.

 Verified video answer for a similar problem: